Industry

 AWARDS

-The Jury’s motivation to this grant is the following:
+The jury’s motivation for this grant is the following:

 Contacts